neurospin/pylearn-structured/doc/source/tutorials.rst

 References
 ==========
 ..
 [FISTA2009] Amir Beck and Marc Teboulle, A Fast Iterative Shrinkage-Thresholding Algorithm for Linear Inverse Problems, SIAM Journal on Imaging Sciences, 2009
 ..
-[NESTA2011] Stephen Becker, Jérôme Bobin, and Emmanuel J. Candès, NESTA: A Fast and Accurate First-Order Method for Sparse Recovery, SIAM Journal on Imaging Sciences, 2011
+[NESTA2011] Stephen Becker, Jerome Bobin, and Emmanuel J. Candes, NESTA: A Fast and Accurate First-Order Method for Sparse Recovery, SIAM Journal on Imaging Sciences, 2011